SharpNub/amplify-cli-action/README.md

 ```

-## Configuration
-You are required to provide `amplify_command` and `amplify_env` input parameters ([with](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idstepswith) section of your workflow) as well as AWS credentials and aws region: **AWS_ACCESS_KEY_ID**,  **AWS_SECRET_ACCESS_KEY**, **AWS_REGION** environment variables that should be stored as repo secrets.
-You can learn more about setting environment variables with Github action [here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idstepsenv).
+---

 ## AWS Credentials: Controlling Access with IAM
-I would personally discourage using `AdministratorAccess` IAM policy or root account credentials for **AWS_ACCESS_KEY_ID**,  **AWS_SECRET_ACCESS_KEY** here.
+It is BAD PRACTICE to use `AdministratorAccess` IAM policy or root account credentials for **AWS_ACCESS_KEY_ID**,  **AWS_SECRET_ACCESS_KEY** here.

 Instead, consider creating a designated AWS IAM user for this step with permissions restricted to AWS resources associated with amplify category resources used.

-This can get tricky since in addition to AWS CloudFormation permissions, IAM user who creates or delete stacks require additional permissions that depends on the stack templates.
+This will likely require trial and error since in addition to AWS CloudFormation permissions, the IAM user who creates or delete stacks requires permissions for anything being created in the stack templates.

 For example, if you have a template that describes an Amazon DynamoDB Table (in amplify storage category), IAM user must have the corresponding permissions for Amazon DynamoDB actions to successfully create the stack.

-Nonetheless, next steps guide you through creation of IAM user for this step.
+Nonetheless, next steps will guide you through creation of IAM user for this step.

 1. Navigate to [AWS Identity and Access Management console](https://console.aws.amazon.com/iam/home)
 2. Under Users -> `Add New User`.
 Fill in the user name(`GithubCI`) and set `Programmatic Access` for **Access type**.